ZakariaKermouche/Jiwar/README.md

-# dir_khir
+# Jiwar

-A new Flutter application.
+A new mobile application, specialized on creating and participating in volunteer event.
+This application is programmed using flutter, and firebase.
+We tried to program it in 4 days.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: